emqx/emqx/README.md

 ## Cluster

-Suppose we cluster two nodes on 'host1', 'host2', steps:
+Suppose we cluster two nodes on 'host1', 'host2', Steps:

 on 'host1':